ArmandoDevJr258/Zcalculator/README.md

 # features added

-a basic calculator
+ a basic calculator ✔

-unit converters
+unit converters ✔

-scan to solve
+scan to solve ✔

-functiions to generate graphs
+functiions to generate graphs✔